People tend to underestimate long term risk and overestimate short term risk.

 Anybody with on going medical problems or previous major health issues would be advised to have a back-up plan.

 Chances are that anything major goes wrong, it would be a further risk, just to travel back home for treatment.
-Stay healthy folks.-
+Stay healthy folks.- Like x 2

 -